We work with a broad range of medical specialists who deal with difficulties related particularly to performing musicians.

 - If you have a visa to enter the UK, the visa application process includes an Immigration Health Surcharge, which allows access to the NHS.

-- If you are from the EEA/Switzerland, you must obtain an EHIC health insurance card from the health authority in your own country before departing for the UK, if you are not taking comprehensive private health insurance or will not be using health form S1, S2 or S3 (see the europa.eu web page).
-We advise that you also read this guidance from UKCISA for EU/EEA/Swiss nationals about comprehensive sickness insurance and how this can affect your right of residence in the UK.
+- If you are from the EU, EEA or Switzerland, we advise that you read this guidance from UKCISA for EU/EEA/Swiss nationals about comprehensive sickness insurance and how this can affect your right of residence in the UK.

 If you intend to travel outside the UK during your studies, we recommend you purchase an annual travel insurance policy before leaving home.

-If you require a Tier 4 Student Visa, you may need to take a tuberculosis test before you travel to the UK.
+If you require a Student Visa, you may need to take a tuberculosis test before you travel to the UK.
 This requirement is explained in the guidance available through https://www.gov.uk/tb-test-visa

 If you are aged under 25, you are advised to have yourself immunised against meningitis.